lzawbrito/physics-ug-journal-club/static/media/python-crash-course.296c2ef6.md

 - **CSCI1380** - Distributed Computer Systems
 - **CSCI2370** - Interdisciplinary Scientific Visualization (If you're interested in this kind of thing and want to learn more about the process of interdisciplinary research.
-It's a bit of a unique course and definitely not for everyone so feel free to ask me about it!)
+It's a bit of a unique course and definitely not for everyone, so feel free to ask me about it!)